hapax/hapax.github.io/assets/extreme.md

 on Weimar politics.
-Gumbel was forced to leave his Professorship at Heidelberg shortly afterwards, and moved to France, before eventually landing in the US in 1940, where he taught at Columbia.
+Gumbel was forced to leave his Professorship at Heidelberg shortly afterwards, and moved to France, before eventually landing in the US in 1940, where he taught at Columbia until his death in 1966.

-The
+Gumbel's lectures were given under the auspices of the Applied Mathematics Division at the National Bureau of Standards.
+The extreme values he considers are rather different---though in some cases, comparably dangerous---to those he was resisting in Weimar Germany.